Catsuko/ConnectFour/README.md

     return MyStrategy()
 ```

-This method will return an instance of your strategy when it has been selected.
+This function will return an instance of your strategy when needed.
+It is used when registering a player and selecting which strategy the player should use.

 ### Testing your Strategy